 "An outlaw smuggler and her alien companion are recruited by the Emperor of the Galaxy to rescue his son and destroy a secret weapon by the evil Count Zarth Arn."

-A star is born!
 On this day in 1984, one of the earliest cinematic adaptations from the growing library of Stephen King's work hit the silver screen by way of Children Of The Corn.
-Directed by first-time director Fritz Kiersch, the feature starred John Franklin, Courtney Gains, Linda Hamilton, and Peter Horton; and here's the plot summary as provided by IMDB.com:
+Directed by first-time director Fritz Kiersch, the feature starred John Franklin, Courtney Gains, Linda Hamilton, Peter Horton, and others; and here's the plot summary as provided by IMDB.com:

 "A boy preacher named Isaac goes to Gatlin, Nebraska and gets all the children to murder every adult in town.
 A young couple on a road trip stop in Gatlin to report a murder and seek help, but the town seems deserted.
 They are soon trapped in Gatlin with little chance of getting out alive."